Depends On

 The argument.
 Coherence is formalized as a kind of bookkeeping system with specific rules:

-- Every subsystem carries a non-negative amount of coherence (you cannot have negative existence).
+- Every subsystem carries a non-negative, finite amount of coherence (you cannot have negative existence, and each subsystem has finite information capacity).

 - Combining two systems gives you at most the sum of their individual coherences, never more.
 This “subadditivity” means there is no free coherence to be gained by merging.

-- Conservation holds across every “slice” of the causal dependency graph — a time-free statement that does not presuppose a clock.
+- Conservation is stated locally, at each node of the dependency graph — a time-free statement that does not presuppose a clock.
+Conservation across Cauchy slices follows as a theorem.

 The result.
 Coherence behaves like a conserved currency of existence.
-Observers can redistribute it through interactions, but the total ledger always balances.
+At each interaction, coherence is neither created from nothing nor destroyed into nothing — the ledger balances.
 When two systems share coherence beyond what simple addition would predict, that excess is “relational coherence” — the irreducible connection between them.
+Relational coherence is genuinely new structure, associated with new symmetries generated by the interaction, inaccessible to either individual system.

 Why this matters.
 This axiom plays the role that energy conservation plays in standard physics, but for a more primitive quantity.
 Everything downstream — observer identity, dynamics, interactions, and eventually all of physics — is built on this conservation law.